HashirOwais/Simon-Says/README.md

 - **STM32 Documentation:**
   - Refer to the **STM32F103RB** reference manual and datasheets for detailed information on registers and peripherals.

-- **Community Resources:**
-  - Online forums and communities can be helpful for troubleshooting and learning more about STM32 development.

 ## License